 I have a fear of the dentist, can you help?

 At Tigard Family Dental, our staff works hard to create a comfortable and relaxing office environment that is designed to make every visit a stress-free and relaxing one.
-To help put you at ease, Dr. Han and our staff will work with you to address any discomfort during every step of the treatment process.
+To help put you at ease, our dentist and staff will work with you to address any discomfort during every step of the treatment process.
 From providing detailed explanations of what to expect to moving at a pace you’re comfortable with, feel assured that your comfort is our top priority.
 If you ever feel uneasy, simply tell us and we will stop your treatment until you’re ready to proceed.